Mazen Al-Tarazi

-Mazen Samir Al Tarazi (مازن الترزي; born in September 1962), also known as Mazen Al Tarazi, is a Syrian-Canadian businessman with close ties to the Syrian government of Bashar al-Assad.
-He has significant activities in the construction and aviation sectors in Syria, and the media sector in Kuwait.
+Mazen Samir Al-Tarazi (مازن الترزي; born 1962), also known as Mazen Al Tarazi and Mazin Al Tarazi, is a Syrian-Canadian businessman with close ties to the former Ba’athist Syrian government of Bashar al-Assad.

+He has significant activities in the media sector in Kuwait.
 He is the founder and CEO of Marketing Group for Advertising, Publishing and Distribution and the Dar al-Hadaf Newspaper Company, which he founded with Kuwaiti businessman Ahmed Al-Jarallah.
 Until December 2022, he was a board member of Dar Al Seyassah Company for Printing, Publishing and Distribution WLL in Kuwait, the publisher of the Arab Times and Al-Seyassah newspapers.

-He is sanctioned by the United Kingdom and EU for his material support to the Syrian regime of Bashar al-Assad.
+He was sanctioned by the United Kingdom and European Union for his material support to the Syrian regime of Bashar al-Assad.